jmayerdev/foreverinthebasement/README.md

 <h1 align="center">Welcome to Forever in the Basement, a Minecraft server I (Johnyams) am hosting on my personal homelab.</h1>

-Forever in the Basement is a 24/7 "vanilla" Minecraft server that I would like to keep hosting for years to come.
-The mods I am installing do not affect the core gameplay; instead, they aim to make the vanilla experience prettier and just more fun to play.
+Forever in the Basement is a 24/7 "vanilla" Minecraft server that I would like to keep hosting for as long as possible.
+The mods I am installing do not affect the core gameplay; instead, they aim to make the vanilla experience prettier and more fun to play.

 These steps will install a modded Fabric installation to your Minecraft Launcher.
 These mods are required for Voxy (far render distance mod) and Simple Voice Chat (proximity voice chat).
 I also included some sound overhaul mods and resource packs I think improve vanilla's experience.
 You can edit / disable any of these mods in the in-game mod menu.